NERC-CEH/habcontool/README.md

 ### Function `habitat_connect`

 This is a wrapper function for the `habitat_overlap` function.
 It runs the `habitat_overlap` function and crops it to a central square for ease of joining different squares together.

+### Helper functions

+There are also several helper functions which are used by the packages used above.
+We won't explain these properly here, but they do/help with various spatial manipulations which are required for the workflow above to work.

+## Simple example